-For a handy do-it-yourself budget tour, hop on tram number one and make the loop.
+For a handy do-it-yourself budget tour, hop on tram #1 and make the loop.
+[The loop now requires a change of tram lines to tram #2 at the Schwedenplatz stop, as tram #1 no longer goes all the way around.]
 In my guidebooks, I like to describe self-guided tours that take advantage of handy public transport routes like this.

 For centuries Vienna was ruled by the Habsburg family.
 They had two luxurious palaces in Vienna.
-The Schonnbrunn palace, with its expansive grounds standing at the edge of town, was their summer residence.
+The Schönbrunn Palace, with its expansive grounds standing at the edge of town, was their summer residence.
 Their main palace, the Hofburg, dominates the town center.
-This imposing and sprawling complex grew with the family empire from the 13th century until just before WWI, when this last "new wing" opened.
+This imposing and sprawling complex grew with the family empire from the 13th century until just before World War I, when this last "new" wing opened.

 While the last Habsburg checked out in 1918, the palace is still plenty busy.
-It has the offices of the Austrian president and it's home to hundreds of government workers, the Spanish Riding School, and the Vienna Boys' Choir.
-And the palace itself welcomes the public.
+It has the offices of the Austrian president, and it's home to hundreds of government workers, the Spanish Riding School, Vienna Boys' Choir…and the palace itself welcomes the public.

 When the emperor and his extended family sat down to dinner, they ate here.
 This is the more casual table setting — with just your basic silverware.
 For more formal state dinners they brought out the golden ware.
 Each drink came with a proper glass…and spittoons always go on the left.

-Six centuries of Habsburgs ruled from here including Maria Theresa in the late 1700s.
-She was famous for having sixteen children and cleverly marrying many of them into Europe’s various royal families around Europe in order to expand her empire.
+Six centuries of Habsburgs ruled from here, including Maria Theresa in the late 1700s.
+She was famous for having 16 children and cleverly marrying many of them into Europe's various royal families in order to expand her empire.